‘True, False, Not Given’ questions requires you to identify if information in a text is true or not.

 In this article when I refer to ‘statements’ I am talking about the questions, not the text in the main reading article.

-This sample is taken from ielts.org and more sample reading questions can be viewed here.
+This sample is taken from ielts.org reading samples and more sample reading questions can be viewed on that link.

 As you can see above, you will be given a number of factual statements and asked to look at the text and decide if the statement is true, false or not given.